Janice Kapp Perry

 Janice Kapp Perry (born October 1, 1938) is an American composer, songwriter, and author.
 As a member of the Church of Jesus Christ of Latter-day Saints (LDS Church), she has written over 3,000 songs, some of which appeared in the church's official hymnal, and in the Children's Songbook.
-Some of her most well-known songs include "I Love to See the Temple" and "A Child's Prayer".
+Some of her most well-known songs include "I Love to See the Temple" and "A Child's Prayer."

 Perry has also composed albums in Spanish, Portuguese, Chinese, Japanese, and Korean.

 Early life

 Perry was born on October 1, 1938, in Ogden, Utah but spent her childhood on a farm in Vale, Oregon.
 She grew up in a very musical family.
 Her mother, Ruth, played the piano and wrote musicals for the children to perform in the community.
 Her father, Jacob, learned to play the drums to accompany his wife in a family band.
 After her father died, Perry played the drums in his place.
 The children in the family also performed in a quartet.
 In high school, she was in the band, playing snare drum and tympani.
-She also wrote her very first song, titled "I Walked in God's Garden."
+She also wrote her very first song, entitled "I Walked in God's Garden."
 Though music was an important part of her childhood, Perry spent most of her time playing sports.
 She loved volleyball, basketball and even football.
 She especially loved softball.

 Perry attended Brigham Young University (BYU), where she studied music composition and theory.
 While there, she played in BYU's concert band, orchestra and sang in the choir.